Name: Brett Morris

 What is your best moment in league so far?

-My best memory in rugby league would have winning a grand final.
+My best memory in rugby league would have to be winning a grand final.

 Best piece of advice you have been given?